rustfoundation/foundation.rust-lang.org/news/rust-foundation-grantee-spotlight-lisa-crossman.md

 ### **Q: What excites you most about Rust/the future of Rust/the implications of Rust?&nbsp;**

-Rust has huge potential for growth and is up-and-coming and forward-looking.&nbsp; With all this promise it should be the programming language of choice for the next generation of software!&nbsp;&nbsp;
+Rust has huge potential for growth and is up-and-coming and forward-looking.&nbsp; With all this promise it should be the programming language of choice for the next generation of software! &nbsp;

 ---